 I dove into studying sustainable engineering principles, reading "Green engineering: Defining principles" – Results from the Sandestin conference by Martin A. Abraham for my reading comprehension task in 10th grade.
 Inspired by the significance of the nine principles for minimizing resource consumption while maximizing intended output, I sought to determine if replacing the polycrystalline solar panel on my solar-powered power bank project with a smaller monocrystalline panel will result in a more efficient power bank when factoring in the price difference and charging efficiency.
 Modeling the two systems in a photovoltaic simulation software (PVsyst), I discovered that the mini monocrystalline panel results in a 30% increase in charging efficiency while keeping the same price, cheaper if we bought it in bulk, proving that it is more efficient.

-Looking to deepen my knowledge of sustainable engineering and engineering generally, I joined 360 energy, a student-led renewable energy startup.
-Tasked with making their water power plant, empowering a village in rural Java, more sustainable, I got the opportunity to work with experienced engineers.
+Looking to deepen my knowledge of sustainable engineering and engineering generally, I joined 360 Energy, a student-led renewable energy startup.
+Tasked with making their water power plant in a rural village in Java more sustainable, I got the opportunity to work with experienced engineers.
 We developed a device to remotely monitor the power plant via Lo-Ra radio communication, saving time, money, and the environment by removing the need for weekly inspections of the hard-to-reach project site.
 Recalling the 7th principle of the green engineering book, I was excited to contribute towards developing a sustainable system by being aware of local geographical conditions.

 From creating more efficient power banks to greatly simplifying a process, I realized the power of implementing sustainable thinking.
 As the world evolves to become more environmentally conscious, I believe sustainable engineering, everywhere it may apply, will become ever more valuable.
-Therefore, I'll strive to learn more about being a sustainable engineer inside or outside the classroom through hands-on experiences so that I may partake in saving our planet.
+I'll strive to learn more about being a sustainable engineer inside and outside the classroom through hands-on experiences so that I may partake in saving our planet.

 What I like from your essay here is how you clarified your interest right away.
 You then include both inside and outside classroom experiences, making sure you touch on a variety of ways you’re exploring the subject of sustainable engineering.
 Well done!